matevzv/SensorManagementSystem/docs/SMS_file_structure.md

 ## docs
-This folder contains various documents ranging from .xsl(x) and .doc(x) files containing data about CREW boxes and VESNA nodes (otherwise saved in database) to images and timeline from planning and developing the SMS system.
-This is also the location of the file "frs.md", which describes the Sensorlab project, project goals, user groups and user scenarios.

-## proto
-This folder contains a prototype version of the client-side.
+This folder contains various files containing data about VIDEK file structure, installation guide and API.

 ## server
 This folder contains folders and files currently used by the web application.
 Besides the server-side, as the folder name suggests, it contains the client-side of the web application.
 Subfolders and files are structured as follows: